Information security: Security Goals

-CIA triad

 The "CIA triad" of confidentiality, integrity, and availability is at the heart of information security.
 The concept was introduced in the Anderson Report in 1972 and later repeated in The Protection of Information in Computer Systems.
 The abbreviation was coined by Steve Lipner around 1986.

-Debate continues about whether or not this triad is sufficient to address rapidly changing technology and business requirements, with recommendations to consider expanding on the intersections between availability and confidentiality, as well as the relationship between security and privacy.
-Other principles such as "accountability" have sometimes been proposed; it has been pointed out that issues such as non-repudiation do not fit well within the three core concepts.

-Confidentiality

 In information security, confidentiality "is the property, that information is not made available or disclosed to unauthorized individuals, entities, or processes."
 While similar to "privacy", the two words are not interchangeable.
-Rather, confidentiality is a component of privacy that implements to protect our data from unauthorized viewers.
+Rather, confidentiality is a component of privacy that is implemented to protect data from unauthorized viewers.
 Examples of confidentiality of electronic data being compromised include laptop theft, password theft, or sensitive emails being sent to the incorrect individuals.

-Integrity

-In IT security, data integrity means maintaining and assuring the accuracy and completeness of data over its entire lifecycle.
+In IT security, data integrity means maintaining and assuring the accuracy and completeness of data.
 This means that data cannot be modified in an unauthorized or undetected manner.
-This is not the same thing as referential integrity in databases, although it can be viewed as a special case of consistency as understood in the classic ACID model of transaction processing.
-Information security systems typically incorporate controls to ensure their own integrity, in particular protecting the kernel or core functions against both deliberate and accidental threats.
-Multi-purpose and multi-user computer systems aim to compartmentalize the data and processing such that no user or process can adversely impact another: the controls may not succeed however, as we see in incidents such as malware infections, hacks, data theft, fraud, and privacy breaches.

 More broadly, integrity is an information security principle that involves human/social, process, and commercial integrity, as well as data integrity.
 As such it touches on aspects such as credibility, consistency, truthfulness, completeness, accuracy, timeliness, and assurance.